-Seamount.
-Our proposed Site HE-4A was positioned at DSDP Hole 432A, near the northwest edge of the seamount on flat-lying, stratified sediment that could be used to stabilize the bottom-hole assembly.
-Previous drilling indicated that the sediment was 42 m thick above basement and that the uppermost lava flows were separated by a soil horizon.
+If the Emperor trend represents southward motion of the Hawaiian hotspot, we expected to obtain a paleolatitude of $25^{\circ}$ - $27^{\circ}$ for Nintoku Seamount.
+Our planned Site HE-4A was positioned at DSDP Hole 432A, near the northwest edge of the seamount on flat-lying, stratified sediment that could be used to stabilize the bottom hole assembly (BHA).
+Previous drilling indicated that the sediment was 42 m thick, above basement, and that the uppermost lava flows were separated by a soil horizon.
 Soils indicate significant time intervals between lava flows and ideal conditions for deeper drilling.

 Our planned site on Koko Guyot (proposed Site HE-6A) was positioned at DSDP Site 308.
 Previous drilling penetrated ~70 m of clay and volcaniclastic sandstone.
-Biostratigraphic data indicated an Eocene age for the base of the section, suggesting the hole was terminated (because of sea conditions) near basement.
+Biostratigraphic data indicated an Eocene age for the base of the section, suggesting the hole was terminated (due to sea conditions) near basement.

-Site 1203 (50°57.00'N, 167°44.40'E) is located toward the central region of the summit area of Detroit Seamount (Fig. F7).
-This position was initially selected along an available, high-exaggeration (12-15:1) single-channel (analog) seismic reflection profile collected in 1988 (Londsdale et al., 1993).
-An underway geophysical survey was conducted to gather digital seismic reflection data to more adequately characterize the stratigraphic and structural setting of the site; high-resolution profiles were collected using a single 80-in3 water gun firing every 6 s.
+Site 1203, at 50°57.00'N, 167°44.40'E, is located toward the central region of the summit area of Detroit Seamount (Fig. F7).
+This position was initially selected along an available, high-exaggeration (12-15:1) single-channel (analog) seismic reflection profile collected in 1988.
+An underway geophysical survey was conducted to gather digital seismic reflection data to more adequately characterize the stratigraphic and structural setting of the site; high-resolution profiles were collected using a single 80-in water gun firing at a rate of 6 s.
 Basement was clearly imaged, and Site 1203 was positioned along the crossing points of three survey lines.

 Hole 1203A was spudded at a water depth of 2593 m.
 In the vicinity of the selected site, an acoustically prominent basement reflection is overlain by a 400- to 500-m-thick carapace of sedimentary deposits.
-The greater part of this sequence consists of late Oligocene and younger sediment of the Meiji drift (Rea et al., 1995).
+The greater part of this sequence consists of late Oligocene and younger beds of the Meiji drift (Rea et al., 1995).
 Coring began at a depth of 300 meters below seafloor (mbsf) in diatom and nannofossil ooze beds of late, middle, and early Miocene age.
 At ~390 mbsf, diatomaceous material gave way to chalk with abundant but poorly preserved nannofossils of late Oligocene age.
 Lower Eocene (upper part of Zone NP12; ~51 Ma) (Berggren et al., 1995) chalky and sandy-silty sediment immediately overlies basaltic lava flows of the basement rock sequence.
-Beds of volcaniclastic sediment and chalk in the upper part of the cored basement complex contain Campanian nannofossils assigned to Zones CC22-CC23, the estimated age of which is 71.3-76.0 Ma.
-Toward the base of the basement section (~400 m into basement, or ~865 mbsf), nannofossils characteristic of Zone CC22 were identified, indicating an age of 75-76 Ma (Berggren et al., 1995).
+Beds of volcaniclastic sediment and chalk within the upper part of the cored basement complex contain Campanian nannofossils assigned to Zones CC22-CC23, the estimated age of which is 71.3-76.0 Ma.
+Toward the base of the basement section (~400 m into basement or ~865 mbsf), nannofossils characteristic of Zone CC22 were identified, indicating an age of 75-76 Ma (Berggren et al., 1995).